Search for

 RF-104G German reconnaissance model with a camera pod in place of the Vulcan cannon; 189 built

-RTF-104G Two-seat trainer that can be equipped for reconnaissance duties
+RTF-104G Two-seat trainer that could be equipped for reconnaissance duties

 CF-104 Canadian multi-role fighter based on the F-104G and built under license; 200 built